Introduction -Corporation Tax (UK)

 The company tax year or `fiscal year’ runs from 1 April to 31 March.
 The personal tax year runs from 6 April to 5 April.

-Notably, the `fiscal year’ may differ from your company’s accounting year.
-If the CT rates have changed following a budget, you will apportion your profits accordingly.
+Depending on your company year-end, your `fiscal year’ may differ from your company’s accounting year.
+If the CT rates change following a budget, you will apportion your profits accordingly.
 This means the profits will be apportioned on the HMRC Corporation Tax return between the company tax years.
-As a result, the profits will be taxable in the company CT return, partially at different rates.
+As a result, the profits will be taxable in your company contractor CT return, partially at different rates.

 Your company year-end

 This Corporation Tax guide now looks at the company year-end for your small business.
 On the day your company is set up, the year-end will automatically default to the end of the month in the following calendar year.
-Therefore, if your business were incorporated on 26 June 2022, the year-end would default to 30 June 2023.
+Therefore, if you incorporate your business on 26 June 2023, the year-end would default to 30 June 2024.

 In the above example, you may prefer a different company year-end for your business.
 If this is the case, you or your accountant can submit a form to Companies House to request this change.
 It is also possible to change your business year-end in the future too.
 You can, however, only `extend’ your accounting period once every five years.
 In contrast, if you shorten your business year-end this has no restrictions.

-Calculate company profits which are subject to CT
+Calculate your company profits which are subject to CT

-This contractor CT600 return guide now looks at how to calculate your company’s profits and the CT bill.
+Our contractor HMRC CT600 return guide now looks at how to calculate your company’s profits and your contractor CT bill.

-Every accounting year, you must work out your company’s profits which is subject to Corporation Tax.
-Next, you will report these on the company’s UK Corporation Tax return (CT return) which is called form CT600.
-Further information and CT600 guidance are shown on the HMRC website.
+At the end of every financial year for your company, you must work out what profits are subject to UK contractor Corporation Tax.
+Indeed, after you have calculated the profits, you can then work out Corporation Tax due on these.
+Basically, to do this, you will perform a company tax calculation and accountants call this a tax computation.
+Next, you will report these on the company’s UK Corporation Tax return (contractor CT return) form CT600.
+In fact, in this CT600 form guide it is key to mention further information and CT600 guidance are shown on the HMRC website.
 There is also a CT600 company tax return guide available online from HMRC.

-Please note as part of this Corporation Tax return guide, when completing the CT return (form CT600), your accountant will add up all the business income.
+As part of this contractor Corporation Tax return guide, when completing the limited company tax return (form CT600), your accountant will add up all the business income.
 They will then deduct the sum of any business expenses, including salaries.
-In the company tax workings, they will add back to the profit any disallowable expenses (depreciation, entertaining costs, penalties or fines).
-They will also deduct from the profit any income that is not taxable.
-Finally, they will deduct capital allowances and any other tax reliefs.
+In the company tax workings, they will add back to the profit any disallowable expenses for Corporation Tax (depreciation, entertaining costs, penalties or fines).
+Indeed, disallowable expenses (HMRC) are any costs that are not `wholly and exclusively’ for the purpose of your trade or business and therefore cannot be claimed as tax deductions.
+Next the business will deduct from the profit any income that is not taxable.
+Finally, they will deduct capital allowances and any other tax reliefs to arrive at taxable profit.
+The taxable profit is what is subject to CT and this is reported on the Corporation Tax CT600 return to HMRC.

-As part of this HMRC CT600 guide, please note if the business year spans the `fiscal year’ (see above), and the rate has changed, you will apportion your profits over the appropriate number of days.
+As part of this HMRC CT600 guide 2023, if the business year spans the `fiscal year’ (see above), and the rate has changed, you will apportion your profits over the appropriate number of days.
 You can then work out the tax at the applicable rates and arrange to pay the CT in due course.

-Let’s assume your company year-end ends on 30 June.
-The accounts covering the year to 30 June 2023 will have:
+Let’s assume your UK contracting company year-end ends on 30 June.

 File tax return online (limited company)

-In this contractor Corporation Tax guide, let’s now look at how to file the company tax return.
-Once your company’s accounts and the Corporation Tax computations are final, you or your accountant can file your limited company tax return online along with the company accounts.
-With modern technologies you can now do this via specialist online software or even the HMRC website for more simpler cases.
-As part of the filing, you should check that all of the numbers are correct before you submit the return and accounts to HMRC.
+In this UK contractor Corporation Tax guide, let’s now look at how to file the contractor company tax return form CT600 online.
+Once your company’s accounts and the Corporation Tax computations are final, you or your accountant can file your Corporation Tax return online along with the company accounts.
+With modern technologies you can now file your CT600 form online via specialist online Corporation Tax software (UK) or even the HMRC website for more simpler cases.
+As part of the process when you file CT600 online, you should check that all of the numbers are correct before you go ahead and submit CT600 return and accounts to HMRC.

 The CT return CT600 filing deadline

 The CT600 deadline is 12 months after your business year-end.
-Therefore, if your company’s year-end is 30 June 2023, the Corporation Tax deadline with HMRC is 30 June 2024.
+Therefore, if your company’s year-end is 30 June 2024, your contractor Corporation Tax deadline with HMRC is 30 June 2025.

 Pay Corporation Tax to HMRC

-In today’s world, most companies opt to pay Corporation Tax online.
-Notably, you can still pay at the Post Office or Bank counter, however paying via cheque through the post is no longer available.
-Key to note, paying online via the HMRC website or through your company’s internet banking is much quicker.
+In today’s world, most UK contracting companies opt to pay Corporation Tax online.
+What’s more, you can still pay at the Post Office or Bank counter, however paying via cheque through the post is no longer available.
+If you pay online via the HMRC website or through your company’s internet banking it is much quicker.
 Therefore, when we look at the most common methods on how to pay Corporation Tax, a company can pay CT in several ways.
-To summarise, most limited company contractors now pay their CT by internet banking; however, if you pay by card, please note:
+To summarise, most limited company contractors now pay their CT by internet banking; however, if you pay by card:

 - There is a fee if you pay by corporate credit card or debit card.